What is a Surgical Site Infection?

 SSIs are a relatively common complication associated with surgery.
 An SSI may develop up to 30 days after surgery but more often occurs within five to ten days.
 They can affect either closed wounds or wounds that were left open to heal.

 We know surgery is stressful.
 Dealing with an infection afterward only adds to that stress.
 Texas Infectious Disease Institute can help ease that stress with leading treatment options for many kinds of infections.

-At Texas Infectious Disease Institute, we combine a number of methods to provide some of the most effective non-surgical treatment options available.
-Dr Lartchenko’s expertise allows us to offer you specialized antibiotic treatments, which are more complex than what you recieve at a primary care practice.
+At Texas Infectious Disease Institute, we combine a number of methods to provide effective non-surgical treatment options.
+Dr. Lartchenko’s expertise allows us to offer you specialized antibiotic treatments.
+These treatments are more complex than what you receive at a primary care practice.
 In our infusion suite, you can receive your carefully chosen antibiotics in comfort.
 Dr. Lartchenko is an expert in dosing antibiotics and will give you a combination of different treatments built around the specific bacteria causing your infection.

 If not dealt with effectively, SSIs can lead to more surgeries or further complications.
 It is important to keep in contact with your doctors if you believe a surgical site infection may be developing.

 It’s often not possible to prevent certain SSIs that happen during surgery.
 That said, most surgical site infections occur once the patient leaves the hospital.
 Follow your doctor’s instructions for proper wound care to lower your risk of infection.
 If your surgery has a high risk of infection, talk to your doctor about pre-surgery antibiotics.
 Texas Infectious Disease Institute can provide you with antibiotics before your surgery to help reduce your risk.

 There are a number of factors that increase your likelihood of contracting a surgical site infection.
 Below is a list of factors that make infections more likely: